legislation/data-documentation/index.md

 ## Contact us

 If you have any questions about using our data or API, please contact data.legislation@nationalarchives.gov.uk.
-We&rsquo;re happy to help with enquiries from individuals, business, organisations and government departments.
+We’re happy to help with enquiries from individuals, business, organisations and government departments.

-You can also follow us on Twitter at [@legislation](https://twitter.com/legislation).
+You can also follow us on X (formerly Twitter) at [@legislation](https://twitter.com/legislation).